 Teams are limited to eight playing members in each of the Regional and National Finals, although not necessarily the same eight in the Regional and National Final.

-The National final is played on Saturday 15th June 2019 at West Midlands BC in Solihull.
+The National final is played on Saturday 19th June 2021.
+Venue TBC.

 Entries to the Regional and National stages must be submitted by an authorised official of either the County or the Club which has qualified to represent the County.
 An entry form is supplied to County Secretaries for this purpose.

 The prices for our online congresses and competitions are significantly lower than they would have been face to face (about 20% less), but reflect the fact that green-pointed events always attract a premium.
 Players are also saving a significant amount of money in travel and accommodation costs.

 We have been working hard to keep bridge going since last March, but with no end to the pandemic expected soon, we also need to work hard to keep the EBU going.
 Despite taking advantage of all government support that has been available, making a number of staff redundant and cutting costs everywhere we can, we are still using our reserves at an unsustainable rate.
 With the furlough scheme coming to an end this will only get worse.

 Competitions are one way of raising the money necessary for the EBU's survival and we will be following this pricing strategy for all our online congresses and major competitions.

 Cheltenham: Val Constable, Judith Sanis, Patrick Shields, Richard Chamberlain, Tony Letts, Ben Ritacca, Allan Sanis and Paul Denning.